yosukekatada/msan622/homework3/README.md

 ## Instructions ##

+Before you start shiny app, please make sure that you install `GGally` and `grid` packages.
-Use the following code to run this `shiny` app:
+After that, use the following code to run this `shiny` app:

 ```
 library(shiny)